Luke3D/CIS_PD-NDM/README.md

 Additional installation instructions for `keras` can be found [here](https://keras.io/#installation).

 #### GPU Drivers
 Of note for the NVIDIA graphics cards that the code was tested on is the requirement of installing the appropriate CUDA drivers, if the graphics card is CUDA-capable.
+For the NVIDIA GeForce GTX 1050 used for a majority of the code, `CUDA 9.2` was installed and tested when running the CNN operation code.

 More information can be found on the [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#installing-cuda-development-tools).

+## Installation Issues
 If you encounter any issues with installing any of these required packages, or still encounter issues running the code after successfully installing them, please raise an [Issue](https://github.com/Luke3D/CIS-PD_npg/issues).

 # Demo